megcruzen/WorkforceManagement/README.md

 ## Starting this Project

 Clone the Ice Phantoms WorkforceManagement repo onto your machine. ```cd``` into that directory and open the project in Visual Studio Code.
-Make sure the database is built on your local machine using the contents of ```BangazonDatabaseSeedBuild``` in the project root directory (see database setup above for instructions).
+Make sure the database is built on your local machine using the contents of ```Tables``` in the project root directory (see database setup above for instructions).
 Link Visual Studio Code to that database by going to ```View``` and selecting the ```SQL Server Object Explorer```.
 Open that up and press the ```add SQL server``` button (looks like a column with a green plus).
 Then select ```local``` and pick the option that matches your local server.

 If all went correctly, your database should be connected, and you can then run the project.
-To run the project, press the green "play" triangle that is above the code editor, roughly in the middle.
+To run the project, press the green "play" triangle (after selecting BangazonWorkforce) that is above the code editor, roughly in the middle.

-# Human Resources
+# Human Resources Walkthrough

 ## Departments